sangxia/CarND-Projects/writeup.md

 The functions used in the pipeline for both images and videos are in `marklane.py`.
 Throughout this writeup, I use the following test image as an example.

 ![Original image][original]

+All test image outputs can be found in [here](./output_images/).
+The filename prefix follows the convention below:
+* ud - undistorted version of the image
+* bn - threshold binary image
+* wp - warped/rectified binary image
+* wf - warped binary image with fitted windows and lane polynomials
+* final - images with lane areas marked
+* summary - a 2x3 grid containing all the above

 ### Camera Calibration